SlopSecSquirrel/dumpybin/README.md

 ## Usage -

 ```
-usage: dumpybin.py [-h] [--debug | --no-debug] DLL
+usage: dumpybin.py [-h] [--debug] [-s] DLL

 Processes a DLL file and outputs the exported functions and function ordinals, just like the Big Boy Dumpbin does.

 positional arguments:
   DLL             The path to the DLL which should be processed by dumpybin.

 optional arguments:
   -h, --help      show this help message and exit
-  --debug, --no-debug  supply this option to output a bunch of debugging data for nerds. (default: --no-debug)
+  --debug         supply this option to output a bunch of debugging data for nerds.
+  -s, --sections  Dump out sections data
 ```

 ---